Postpartum complications – What you need to know

 It can be incredibly painful and will present itself as the flu.

-You will usually feel a tenderness and perhaps a lump in your breast when you have mastitis.
+You will usually feel some tenderness and perhaps a lump in your breast when you have mastitis.

 You will usually only get mastitis when you are breastfeeding but it is not impossible to get it without breastfeeding.